danrouse/beatsaber-quest-modding-guide/README.md

 ![Searching through codegen headers using VSCode](vscode-codegen-example.png) *Searching through codegen headers can be quite effective, and will provide the same function signatures as dnSpy.*

+### Unity engine

+Since the game itself is made with Unity, you can use everything available in the [Unity Scripting API](https://docs.unity3d.com/ScriptReference/index.html) to interface with the game world.

+TODO:anything else to talk about here other than link to docs?

 ---